HBPol/rag-trader/README.md

 installs remain reproducible.

 ### Root Tooling
-- **Pre-commit** enforces Ruff, Black, isort, mypy, ESLint, and Prettier.
+- **Pre-commit** enforces Ruff (linting, formatting, and import sorting), mypy, ESLint, and Prettier.
 - **Docker Compose & CI** expose the API, web, Postgres, and Redis services (with an optional local Qdrant override) described in the [Quickstart](#quickstart), and GitHub Actions already runs smoke tests with the stack while we stage deeper pipeline coverage for upcoming CI work.